 How Does Adderall Show Up on a Urine Drug Test?

-If you have an upcoming drug test as an Adderall user, know that laboratories can detect the substance easily in your urine.
-Hair, saliva, and blood tests are less common, but these forms can also detect Adderall use effectively.
+If you have an upcoming drug test as an Adderall user, know that laboratories can detect the substance use easily in your urine.
+Hair, saliva, and blood tests are less common, but these forms may also detect Adderall use effectively.
 Any drug you take can show up in an examination, especially when you are a frequent or heavy user.

 How Long Does Adderall XR Last?

 The half-life of Adderall is from nine to fourteen hours.
 So, within that range, the concentration of Adderall in the body will have dropped to fifty percent of the original dosage.
 This measure is generally lower in adults than it is in teenagers.

 So, how long does Adderall stay in your urine?
 The body processes Adderall so quickly that drug tests can detect it immediately after ingestion.
 As for the duration of time in the body, Adderall typically stays around for four to seven days.
 Adderall lasts in other forms that are tested, too.
 For instance, it stays in blood and saliva for up to two days, but in the hair follicles for up to ninety days.

 Many tests can detect Adderall after its half-life has deteriorated because the substance is broken down into metabolites.
 These minuscule metabolites remain in the body far longer than pure Adderall.
 It is the reason laboratories will typically test for the metabolites of Adderall instead of the drug itself.